fatchan/haproxy-panel-next/README.md

 - Integration with SHKeeper for invoicing and payments.
 - Integration with OvenMediaEngine for managed livestreaming support.
 - API keys for programmatic management of all aspects.
+- Organisations with granular permissions to share access within teams.
 - Customisable branding for the panel itself.

 ## License